Davis Langdon

-Early history
+History

 Horace William Langdon established a quantity surveying practice in Holborn, London in 1919, and worked for a time in partnership (dissolved 1927) with a John Belmont Taylor.
-In 1921 Cecil Tom Every joined Langdon's practice, and they formed Langdon & Every in 1928, which expanded to operate in the Middle East, Australasia and Asia Pacific regions as well as in the UK.
+In 1921, Cecil Tom Every joined Langdon's practice, and they formed Langdon & Every in 1928, which expanded to operate in the Middle East, Australasia and Asia Pacific regions as well as in the UK.
 (Langdon was a local councillor and served as mayor of the Metropolitan Borough of Holborn (1935–1936); Every was Director of Post-War Building Programmes at the Ministry of Works, recognised with a CBE in the 1946 New Year Honours.)

 In 1931, another quantity surveying practice was established by Owen Davis.
 Cambridge graduate and QS John Belfield joined Davis establishing a partnership, Davis & Belfield, in 1935.
-In 1944, they formed a new partnership with Bobbie Everest (a descendant of George Everest), becoming Davis, Belfield & Everest.
+In 1944, they formed a new partnership with Bobbie Everest (a descendant of George Everest, surveyor general of India and the namesake for Mount Everest), becoming Davis, Belfield & Everest.

-Langdon & Every merged with Davis Belfield & Everest in 1988 to become Davis Langdon & Everest, and in 2004 Davis Langdon & Everest converted to a Limited Liability Partnership to become Davis Langdon LLP.
+Langdon & Every merged with Davis Belfield & Everest in 1988 to become Davis Langdon & Everest.
+In 2004, Davis Langdon & Everest was converted to a Limited Liability Partnership to become Davis Langdon LLP.

+In October 2004, Davis Langdon announced the launch of a regional restructuring programme.
+The mid 2000s saw substantial growth for the company, particularly in the project management sector.

+In April 2007, Davis Langdon recorded an annual pre-tax profit of £41 million, a year-on-year rise in excess of 25 percent; that same year, the firm acquired the Scottish-centric consultancy Mackenzie Partnership, which it promptly opted to combine with its pre-existing Scottish operation.
+It also opted to open smaller offices separate to its traditional centrally-located counterparts in order to boost the firm's appeal to potential new hires.

+In May 2008, Davis Langdon opted to restructure the business towards the programme management segment; six months later, it announced the loss of 90 UK-based jobs.
+In December 2008, the firm announced that it would expand its presence by 20 percent in multiple Middle Eastern countries, including Bahrain, Abu Dhabi, and Qatar.

+In October 2009, Davis Langdon enacted a further 64 job cuts, including at the partner level.
+That same year, the company engaged in several acquisitions in order to broaden their range of services offered.

+In January 2010, it was announced that the firm's profit levels had declined by 55 percent across the Europe and Gulf markets.